weiliu2016/weiliu2016.github.io/_pages/teaching.md

 At the University of New South Wales, 2018 -
 --------
-**AVIA1321**
-* Fundamentals of Aviation (1st-year undergraduates in Aviation Management)
-* Core topics: aviation economics, aviation management, aviation safety

-**AVIA5032**
-* Quantitative Analysis for Aviation Economics (postgraduates in Aviation Management)
-* Core topics: statistics, time series analysis, panel model, discrete choice models
+* Engineering Computations for Civil and Environmental Engineers
+* Transport Systems - Network Analysis

-At the University of Leeds, 2017 - 2018
+At the University of Glasgow, 2016 - 2018
 --------
-**TRAN5032M**
+* Highway Engineering
+* Transportation Systems Engineering
-* Transport Data Collection and Analysis (postgraduates in Transport)
+* Transport Network Optimisation
-* Core topics: data collection, handling, analysis, and presentation methods

-**LUBS2140**
-* Intermediate Microeconomics (2nd-year undergraduates in Business School)
-* Core topics: consumer theory, production theory, firms and markets